Gujarat Pradesh Congress Committee: Post-independence

 The party contested its first elections in independent Gujarat in 1962, under the leadership of Jivran Mehta, who won with a strong majority of 113 seats.
 The party lost a number of seats in 1967, under the leadership of Hitendra Desai, albeit still had a simple majority.
 However, soon after the election Hitendra Desai defected to the Indian National Congress (Organisation) camp and formed the government with the party.
-In 1971, president's rule was declared and continued upto the 1972 election.
+In 1971, president's rule was declared and continued up to the 1972 election.
 The Congress swept the 1972 election under Ghanshyam Oza, winning 140 of the then-168 seats in the Gujarat Legislative Assembly.
 In 1973, Chimanbhai Patel replaced Oza as chief minister.
 The Chimanbai Patel government was dissolved following popular protests against the government as a part of the Navnirman Andolan in 1973-74, against economic crises and corruption in public life.
 The protests were successful and resulted in the dissolution of the government in 1974.
 President's rule was established until the next elections.
 In 1975, the Congress performed badly in the newly-held elections, winning only 75 out of 182 seats.
 The opposition parties formed the government under Bahubhai J. Patel of the INC(O).
 However, president's rule was declared in 1976 with Congress forming the government.
 This government lasted for only 3 months with the Janata Party, the new opposition bloc forming the government again.
 In 1980 the Congress stormed back to power with over 140 seats under Madhav Solanki.
 Madhav Solanki's government was extremely popular, and his government returned to power with a bigger majority in 1985.
 In 1990, the Congress got its lowest tally of seats in the Gujarat assembly ever, at 33.
 It was badly routed by the BJP-Janata Dal coalition.
 The Congress however came back to power in 1994.
 In the 1995 elections, the Congress again lost extremely bad, albeit performed better than the last election, with the BJP securing a huge majority of 121 seats.
 The Congress continued to perform relatively dismally in various Gujarat elections until 2015, when the Congress stormed into power in many rural local bodies of Gujarat, wiping out the BJP.
 The Congress also finally managed to make a major breakthrough in the 2017 Gujarat Legislative elections, reducing the number of BJP seats to 99, although it still lost the election by a few seats.